Warzone2100/warzone2100/doc/PathfindingBench.md

 free-travel floor from the open-field scenario in the same run, and peak density is the largest cluster of tracked droids within a tile and a half.

+Two fields read as the feel of a run rather than its totals.
+Settle time is when each share of the force came within six tiles of its goal for the last time, so it tracks the visual moment a crowd looks "mostly there" where the strict arrival tolerance does not, and `unitsNear` counts who ended inside that radius.
+Stall share is the fraction of each unit's far-from-goal time spent effectively stationary: hard stops count collisions, stall share counts waiting, and a force can post few hard stops while spending most of its journey standing in a queue.
+Time parked in the crowd around the destination does not count.
+Time on a longer route counts as moving, so a detour scores by its travel and the two together separate "slower but flowing" from "faster but standing in line".

+Detour compares the distance each unit drove against the straight line of its leg, as a percentage, with `unitsDetoured` counting units half again over it.
+Near-geodesic travel reads around 100 no matter how long it took, so the pair of detour and stall share fingerprints how a config resolved contention: coordinated threading is high stall with detour near the map's route floor, rerouting around the problem is high detour with low stall, and churning wander is high on both.
+A hard jam also reads high stall with low detour, since a wedged unit barely drives, so settle time is what separates a queue that drains from a jam that never does.
+Every route on a map carries that map's winding floor over the straight line, so compare detour within a map rather than against 100.
+Whether a high detour is a win depends on the map - a spare route put to use is the point of tworoute, while a force splitting onto a long loop to dodge a corner may read as pathfinding taking the scenic route.

 Each scorecard also reports hard-stop concentration: the distinct droids that hard-stopped, the worst droid's count, and that count's share of the total. hardStops flat while the share collapses means fewer stuck units, not less